jasonhensler/D3373-A11_FP_ADPR/README.md

 An pin adapter pcb for an Fujitsu D3373-A11 MB Front panel connector to standard 2.54mm pin headers for desktop case connector.

-If I were to make a version two, I would change the pin-outs for the temprature sensor too a single row of 5pin so that an lm75 module could hang right off the pcb.
+I have not tested v2, but I did adapt the temparature sensor pinouts to mate with an lm75 module with 2.54mm pins.